KieranHu/FSND/P5_Neighbohood_Map/README.md

 Your can view the [website](https://kieranhu.github.io/Neighborhood_map/) at here.

 This app can display some pop japanese restaurant in NYC area.
-You can alos filter those restaurants according to their location.
+You can also filter those restaurants according to their location.

 ## Locally run this app